NicoloGalvani/temperat-here/README.md

 <a href="https://ibb.co/18vLVSg"><img src="https://i.ibb.co/18vLVSg/Basic-space-confguration-1.png" alt="Basic-space-confguration-1" border="0"></a>

-# How: the code
+Code structure:
+-
+The project is composed by the following blocks:
-Class Environment has instances which resembles a space where temperature, humidity and pressure are homogeneous and constant.
+-the file env.py: contains the definition of Environment class, which resembles a space where temperature, humidity and pressure are homogeneous and constant.
+It contains the method necessary to link c to the three input parameters.
+-the folder Data: contains the input for Environment class, the experimental data of air composition and the second virial coefficients of its main components; each file specifies the source paper.
+-the file test_env.py: contains tests for Environment class, compares the calculations with experimental data taken from  <a href="https://web.archive.org/web/20190508003406/http://www.kayelaby.npl.co.uk/general_physics/2_4/2_4_1.html#speed_of_sound_in_air">Kaye & Laby database</a>.
+-the file main.py: simulates an experimental apparatus, which registers the time delay between the production of sound by a speaker and its collection by a microphone put at a chosen distance, measures c, and evaluates the room's temperature.

+**Environment class**
 The first time an instance is created:

 -It reads experimental data regarding air composition (*Cramer DOI: 10.1121/1.405827*), speed of sound in air (*Kaye and Laby*), sound attenuation frequency dependent (*Kaye and Laby*), and the second virial coefficient of three gases: dry air CO2 free, CO2, water vapor (taken from *Sengers, Klein and Gallagher, (1971) 'Pressure-volume-temperature relationships of gases-virial coefficients'* for the first and the second, from *Allan H. Harveya and Eric W. Lemmon "Correlation for the Second Virial Coefficient of Water"* the third).
 They are stored into databases and saved as class attributes.